-Online Education Studies Bachelor's Degree Focus
+Online Education Studies Bachelor's Degree Program

 The Bachelor of Arts in Education Studies degree builds a strong foundation for you and develops your instructional skills – including communication, group behavior, and human development.
 Your online courses cover topics from phonics and English language learners to curriculum and child development.
 Students learn to adapt instructions to meet the unique needs of diverse learners.

 You may choose to delve into other areas of education studies when you add a specialization to your online teaching degree program.
 A specialization consists of four (4) courses, each worth three (3) credits.
 These courses are taught online as part of your degree program.
 For more detailed information, see the Courses tab.
 Choose from the following specializations: